kaleemullah360/http-web-graph/README.md

 ## Contribution:
 The application is only for educational purpose. you're free to clone and continue the development.
 Enjoy the spirit of Ubuntu !

-learn more about cross-origin policy [Cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing	)
+Learn more about cross-origin policy [Cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)